FlexPwr/SystemDesignChallenge/Readme.md

 }
 ```

-It is essential that we maintain an open connection to the exchange at all times so that we don't miss any deals).
+It is essential that we maintain an open connection to the exchange at all times so that we don't miss any deals.

+We can receive up to a 100 trades per minute at the moment.

 ## Reference Price